hashicorp/nomad/website/source/guides/operations/vault-integration/index.html.md

 ```
 The `-orphan` flag is included when generating the Nomad server token above to prevent revocation of the token when its parent expires.
 Vault typically creates tokens with a parent-child relationship.
 When an ancestor token is revoked, all of its descendant tokens and their associated leases are revoked as well.

-If everyting works, you should see output similar to the following:
+If everything works, you should see output similar to the following:

 ```shell
 Key                  Value